AshOnDiscord/AshOnDiscord-HUD/README.md

 - more to come

 ## Releases
-Precompiled/built jars will likely be avaiable once the mod gets to a decent point of functionality/development.
+Precompiled/built jars will likely be available once the mod gets to a decent point of functionality/development.